mrocklin/blog/_posts/work/2012-12-03-Characteristic-Functions.md

 Closing Notes
 -------------

 The `sympy.stats` module was not designed with characteristic functions in mind.
-I was pleasantly surprised when I entered the following mathematical code
+I was pleasantly surprised when I entered code almost identical to the mathematical definition

     X = Normal('X', mu, sigma)
     E(exp(I*t*X))

-and received the answer on Wikipedia.
+and received the correct answer.
 I am always happy when projects work on problems for which they were not originally designed.

 If you do complex work on statistical functions I recommend you take a look at `sympy.stats`.
 It's able to perform some interesting high level transformations.
 Thanks to recent work by [Raoul Bourquin](https://github.com/raoulb) many of the common distributions found in `scipy.stats` are now available (with even more in a [pull request](https://github.com/sympy/sympy/pull/1413)).